 Out of concern for the health and safety of our campus community, the University at Buffalo’s May 2020 commencement ceremonies will not take place as scheduled.

 The School of Architecture and Planning commencement ceremony is for all students who are graduating from the School of Architecture and Planning.
 We are honored and proud to recognize their efforts and accomplishments.

 This ceremony is intended and scheduled only for the students described above who have applied for graduation (degree) indicating one of the following graduation terms:

-Students should check with their advisers to make sure all degree requirements have been met.
+Students should check with their advisors to make sure all degree requirements have been met.

 Registration for the commencement ceremony is separate from applying for graduation (degree).
-If you want to participate in the commencement ceremony, you must register.
+If you plan to participate in the commencement ceremony, you must register for it.

 Students earning baccalaureate degrees (including those awarded as part of combined degrees) are eligible to receive Latin honors based on their UB cumulative grade point average (GPA) on the following scale:

 Average (based on 4.0=A)

 To receive the Latin honors designation in the printed commencement programs, and to be eligible to wear the honorific gold cord (cum laude, magna and summa) during these ceremonies, candidates for the June degree conferral date must:

 This recognition is only intended for students who will have their degrees conferred in June, or have had their degrees conferred in the previous February or September.